geometerio/geometrics/guides/javascript.md

 ## Usage

 To capture spans, you can wrap whatever block of code you wish to capture in a `withSpan`.
 This function allows you to pass a name for the span, as well as a function that will wrap the code for the span.
-This function will also receive the span, which you can use to get useful information off like the context it's being created in, and the current span's parent span, if there is one.
-In this example we create a span for initializing a liveSocket connection.
+This function will also receive a javascript object which represents the span that is being created.
+In the example below we use this object to pass the context of our frontend event to our LiveView backend via param.

 ```.js
 import {withSpan, initTracer} from "geometrics"